The National Airports Safeguarding Framework (NASF), and its associated guidelines, aim to:

 - improve safety by ensuring aviation safety requirements are recognised in land use planning and development decisions.

-Further information about the NASF and its principles and guidelines are available on the Commonwealth Department of Infrastructure and Regional Development (DIRD) website.
+Further information about the NASF and its principles and guidelines are available on the Commonwealth Department of Infrastructure, Transport, Regional Development and Communications (DITRDC) website.

 The Victorian Government is committed to implementing the principles of NASF.
-Amendment VC128 introduced consideration of NASF into state planning policy by referencing the framework under Clauses 18.04-1 and 18.04-2.
+Amendment VC128 introduced consideration of NASF into the Planning Policy Framework by referencing the framework under Clause 18.04 (now under Clause 18.02-7S Airports and airfields).

 The proponent of a proposed land use change or development (e.g. rezoning, residential subdivision, telecommunications tower, multi-storey building) or any activity (e.g. crane operation, emission of particulates or gases) that may impact the operation of an airport and its aircraft should notify the airport operator in the first instance of the proposal.